dotbitHQ/did-contracts/docs/en/Type-ID-and-Super-Lock.md

 ## Super Lock

-In fact, it is a multi-sign lock script of CKB system, the source code is detailed in [secp256k1-blake160-multisig-all.c](https://github.com/nervosnetwork/ckb-system-scripts/blob/master/c/secp256k1_blake160_multisig_all.c), but its Script structure is hard-coded into all contract scripts of DAS, only the signatures that can unlock this lock script can update the DAS source code and configure DAS, so we named it **Super Lock**.
+In fact, it is a multi-sign lock script of CKB system, the source code is detailed in [secp256k1-blake160-multisig-all.c](https://github.com/nervosnetwork/ckb-system-scripts/blob/master/c/secp256k1_blake160_multisig_all.c), but its script structure in [molecule encoding](https://github.com/nervosnetwork/molecule) is hard-coded into all contract scripts of DAS, only the signatures that can unlock this lock script can update the DAS source code and configure DAS, so we named it **Super Lock**.

-When you need to verify that a transaction is officially signed by DAS, the only correct way is to check if there is a cell in inputs with the following structure in its `lock` field.
+When you need to verify that a transaction is officially signed by DAS, the only correct way is to check if there is a cell in inputs with the following script structure in its `lock` field.

 ```
 Code Hash: 0x5c5069eb0857efc65e1bca0c07df34c31663b3622fd3876c876320fc9634e2a8